 Contact Information by County

 A slender, streamlined sunfish, with a very large mouth, with the upper jaw extending far past the rear margin of the eye when the mouth is closed (except in small young).
 The spiny and soft portions of the dorsal fin are almost completely separated by a deep notch.
-The middle of the green shaded body has a broad continuous dark stripe, but this sometimes becomes indistinct in large adults and fish taken from turbid water.
+The middle of the green shaded body has a broad continuous dark stripe, but this sometimes becomes unclear in large adults and fish taken from turbid water.
 The belly is greenish white or yellowish, and the eye is usually gold.
-The pyloric caeca, finger-like extensions at the junction of the stomach and intestine, are forked, and the tail fin in young Largemouth Bass is distinctly bicolored -- not tricolored as in Spotted Bass and Smallmouth Bass.
+The pyloric caeca, finger-like extensions at the junction of the stomach and intestine, are forked, and the tail fin in young Largemouth Bass is clearly bicolored -- not tricolored as in Spotted Bass and Smallmouth Bass.
 The rear part at the fin is much darker than the basal part.

 Fish, frogs, crayfish, aquatic and terrestrial insects, and any small living animal or bird which falls in the water.
 The small sac fry of bass feed upon microscopic crustaceans.
 First-food items are supplemented with insects and insect larvae as the fish grows.
 Largemouth Bass usually start foraging on fish when they are 1- to 2-inches long.

 10 pounds, 12 ounces - Lake Fisher, Davis County, May 1984 - Patricia Zaerr, Davenport, Iowa